Barira holds a bowl of nutritious moringa grown at her community garden. She leads the fight against child hunger with her local student government.

 Hunger and Livelihoods

-- We provide basic food staples to families following a natural disaster or emergency.
+- Provides food assistance to families following a natural disaster or emergency.

 Explore Our Hunger and Livelihoods Programs